DibashThapa10/Initial-Task-1/README.md

 # Slash Plus Initial Task

-A Flutter App that uses the BloC state management library to view data from given config json.
+A Flutter App that uses the BloC state management library to view data from provided config json.

 # Dependencies